 Why are periods irregular among teens?

-When covering topics around human reproduction, schools usually provide a basic and generalized understanding of menstruation.
+When covering topics around human reproduction, schools usually provide a basic and generalised understanding of menstruation.
 It is explained that a menstrual cycle occurs every month in women as a result of the released egg not being fertilized, and that the uterine lining sheds through the vagina.

 While this explanation serves the purpose of introducing the topic of menstruation, it does not equip young girls with what to expect when going through sexual development and puberty in India.